Page last updated 25 April 2022

-Assumption A: If and only if a one-to-one correspondence exists between two sets then both sets have the same numerical property (termed ‘cardinal number ’) and which satisfies the comparators ‘equals’, ‘less than’ and ‘greater than’.
+Definition A: If and only if a one-to-one correspondence exists between two sets then both sets have the same numerical property (termed ‘cardinal number ’) and which satisfies the comparators ‘equals’, ‘less than’ and ‘greater than’.
 (Footnote: Note that this does not require that for different sets the property must always satisfy the same definition.)
 (Footnote: Note that there are different versions of this definition, but the fundamental assumption is always included in some way.)

 The corollary of Definition A, together with Note C, is that if two sets cannot be put in a one-to-one correspondence then they both have cardinal numbers, and those cardinal numbers must be different.
 Furthermore, it follows from the Diagonal proof that since there is not a one-to-one correspondence between the set of real numbers and the set of natural numbers, then Definition A forces them to have different cardinal numbers.
 Hence Definition A gives rise to the bizarre contradiction that there can be limitlessly large sets that are smaller than other limitlessly large sets.
 Note that you will not see conventional mathematics using these terms since they make it so uncomfortably obvious how absurd the contradictory notion is.
 Instead they use euphemisms like “the set A has a smaller size than the set B ”.

-Instead of the fundamental axiomatic Assumption A we can simply define a definition without using “If and only if ”.
+Instead of the fundamental axiomatic Definition A we can simply define a definition without using “If and only if ”.
 Note that the use of the term “If and only if ” means that one condition (having a one-to-one correspondence) necessarily implies the other (having different cardinal numbers), and vice-versa.
 But if we simply use “if ” this gives us: